 - For the publication schedule for the UK HPI see the calendar of release dates.

-- Information on individual property purchase prices is available for free from our ScotLIS service.
+- Information on individual property purchase prices is available for free via our ScotLIS service.

-- Join our mailing list for our data stats alert service.
+- Sign up for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Due to there being a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to November 2021 because December 2021 and January 2022 figures are likely to change when more recent sales applications data are received.↩
+- Due to there being a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are November 2022 because December 2022 and January 2023 figures are likely to change when more recent sales applications data are received.↩

-- Comparison between the latest provisional estimate for November 2021 with the original provisional estimate for November 2020 and November 2019 as recorded before final figures available.
-The final revised volume of sales in November 2020 was 12,445 an annual decrease of 24.0% in November 2021.
-However, the sales volume for November 2021 is still subject to revision.↩
+- Comparison between the latest provisional estimate for November 2022 with the original provisional estimate for November 2021 as recorded before final figures available.
+The final revised volume of sales in November 2021 was 9,589 an annual decrease of 7.5 per cent in November 2022.
+However, the sales volume for November 2022 is still subject to revision.↩

-- Orkney Islands increased by 16.3%.
-Local authority areas where sales volumes within the 12 months to November 2021 represent less than 1.0 % of all Scotland sales volume, are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Shetland Islands and Orkney Islands increased by 24.1 per cent and 18.9 per cent respectively.
+Local authority areas where sales volumes within the 12 months to November 2022 represent less than 1.0 per cent of all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩